Guide on Business Registration In Ghana (RGD Name Search)

 7. Auditor’s Details

-8. Details of Issued and authorised shares
+8. Details of Issued and authorized shares

-9. Stated capital
+9. Stated Capital

 10. The shareholding structure of the company